Includes: "Critiques & Lectures, Opening Night Dinner, Snacks

 Steve Simon has been passionate about documenting the beauty and drama of the human condition his entire photographic life.
 The author of five critically-acclaimed photography books with works in major museum collections worldwide, he is on the faculty of the International Center of Photography (ICP) in New York.
 He has also done a series of photography videos on Lynda.com.

 Steve is as passionate about teaching as he is photography.
 His recently launched blog: thepassionatephotographer.com has info on workshops he teaches globally, including Street Photography Workshops, PhotoPlus Expo, Nikonians, Gulf Photo-Dubai, MacWorld & Nikon Mentor Series.
 He has been published and profiled in a variety of magazines: Photo District News, New York Times Magazine, Life, Harpers, People & Walrus among them.
 Corporate clients include Nikon, SanDisk, Sony Music & Apple.
 Among his honors: Art Director’s Club NY, Canadian News Photographer of The Year, Global Health Council, NPPA & PX3.

 His book THE PASSIONATE PHOTOGRAPHER was chosen one of Amazon’s Top Ten Arts and Photography books.
-He is working on a new book on Street Photography and his renewed and updated Passionate Book Second Edition will be out next year.
+He is working on a new book on Street Photography and his renewed and updated Passionate Book Second Edition out now.

 The cost of this workshop covers tuition only and the opening night dinner, snacks & museum admission.
 The cost does not include accommodation or travel.